edwinmarmolejos/ads-group-project-travel-x/README.md

 # TravelX
-Algorithm that allows user to optimize their trip.
+An Algorithm that allows the user to optimize their trip.

 Our algorithm is able to carry out the following task:
-1. It enables users to optimize their vacation based on the city they select and the number of days they wish to spend.
+- It enables users to optimize their vacation based on the city they select and the number of days and hours they wish to spend doing tourism.
+- All of these while taking into account the budget the user selects and an approximation of their hotel bill.

 # Installation